CANITEY/obsidian/5 - Main Notes/Git - Files status.md

 ###### tracked
 this status is given to file that you added them to git worktree using `git add` command to make them tracked **NOT STAGED**, git will keep track of these files, will know if any changes happened to these files (addition, deletion, rename, deletion) and will offer you a [[Git - diff|diff]] that shows you the file before and after modifications
 ###### staged
-this status is given to tracked files that were modified and git logged the modification occurred
+this status is given to tracked files that were modified and git logged the modification occurred on them.

 # References
 [[Git by Prime]]